A Motivic Pairing and the Mellin Transform in Function Fields: Log-Algebraic Criterion

-In this section we make a short application of the motivic pairings of Sections \ref{S:Exp Pairing} and \ref{S:Log Pairing}.
+In this section we make a short application of the motivic pairings of Sections \ref{S:Exp Pairing} and \ref{S:Log Pairing} to give a new log-algebraicity criterion.
 The main theorem of this section is Theorem \ref{T:Main Log Alg Theorem}, which gives a generalization of an unpublished theorem originally due to Anderson (see \cite[Cor.
 2.5.23]{HJ20}).
 Although the main result of this section merely recovers (and slightly extends) a known theorem, the methods of proof we use here are new.
 The pairings $H$ and $I$ which we define in this section appear in a concurrent project which develops a non-commutative factorization of the exponential function, and thus we are inspired to include them here.

 We now develop two new pairings, $H$ and $I$, which relate the $F$ and $G$ pairings.
 The $I$ pairing will prove especially crucial in this section.
 Throughout this section, we set $L= \C_\infty$.

 \begin{definition} Fix an integer $\ell\geq 0$, and let $x\in (L\otimes A)[\tau]$ and $y\in (L\otimes A)[\sigma]$.
 Recall that $\{g_i\}$ and $\{h_i\}$ are the bases of Lemma \ref{L:Bases}.
 Then define the pairing